aerogear/aerogear-unifiedpush-server/README.md

 This change allows the UnifiedPush Server to now use the Android Variant for both Android and Chrome Apps.

 If you are using this functionality, please convert your applications to use the new API and recreate your variants.

+## How to develop and run tests

+There is a dedicated guide to running and developing tests in [TESTS.md](./TESTS.md)

 ## Found a bug?